 The virtual network functions in NFV layer represent the functions of physical network entities such as TE, NA, ANC, etc.

-NFV-MANO creates an instance (or slice) of virtual access network for each service provider to allow its operation independent from other service providers.
-Therefore multiple service providers could be able to share the same physical access network infrastructure, but with its own unique virtual control and management functions.
+NFV Management and Orchestration creates an instance (or slice) of virtual access network for each access network operator.
+Through the virtualized network functions, the access network operator can manage and control its virtual access network using its NMS.
+Therefore access network operators could be able to share the same physical access network infrastructure, but with its own unique virtual control and management functions.

 NFV-MANO can fast control the entire virtualized access network operation through the VNFs to adapt to network service needs.

-NFV-MANO can dynamically balance the resource of virtual access network based on real-time demand of service change.
-This capability allows some virtual access network to release unused physical resource capacity for other services of different service providers.
-Therefore it could be able to optimize and use the shared infrastructure resource efficiently.
+NFV-Management and Orchestration can dynamically balance the resource of virtual access network based on real-time demand of access service change.
+This capability allows some virtual access network to release unused physical resource for other access services of different access network operators .
+Therefore it could be able to optimize and use the shared access network infrastructure resource efficiently.

 -------------- End Text Changes ----------------